Western use of the swastika in the early 20th century: Germany

-The Swastika saw use by nationalist movements before Nazis emerged into prominence: the Bundesarchiv has photos from the 1920 Kapp Putsch showing Marinebrigade Ehrhardt Freikorps using the symbol, however, it was not the most important symbol of the putschists.
+The Bundesarchiv has photos from the 1920 Kapp Putsch showing Marinebrigade Ehrhardt Freikorps using the symbol, however, it was not the most important symbol of the putschists.

 Iceland

 Eimskipafélag Íslands (founded in 1914), a major shipping company in Iceland, once used a variation on the swastika as their company logo.
 The appearance was similar to a blue fylfot on a white circle.
 Usage continued after World War II – MV Gullfoss in service from 1950 to 1972 had the symbol in a roundel on the ship's prow.
 Although they have since replaced their logo, the swastika remained on their old headquarters, located in downtown Reykjavík.
 When the Radisson SAS hotel franchise bought the building, the company was banned from destroying the symbol since the building was on the list of historical sites in Iceland.
 A compromise was made when the company was allowed to cover the symbol with the numbers 1919 which was the year when the building was erected.